 Note: before proceeding any further, ensure that your data is backed up.
 Formatting will erase all of the data currently stored on the drive.

 Finally, hit the Enter key.
 You will see a prompt warning you that all of the data on the drive will be wiped.
-It will ask you to confirm or cancel formatting by hitting the Y or N key.
-Hit the Y key, and the formatting process will begin.
+Press the Y key to confirm the formatting.
 Let your computer do its thing, and before you know it, your drive will be formatted in FAT32.

 If you’re not comfortable with the command line and prefer something with a graphical user interface, you can opt for third-party software.
 There are a number of options available, including (but not limited to) the ones listed below: